Fresno State Bulldogs baseball

-The Fresno State Bulldogs baseball team represents Fresno State in NCAA Division I college baseball.
-Along with most other Fresno State athletic teams, the baseball team participates in the Mountain West Conference.
+The Fresno State Bulldogs baseball team represents California State University, Fresno in NCAA Division I college baseball and are members of the Pac-12 Conference (Pac-12).
 The Bulldogs play their home games on campus at Pete Beiden Field, and they are currently coached by Ryan Overland.

 History

 Established in 1922, the Fresno State baseball program has experienced numerous successes over the decades.
 A pinnacle moment came in 2008 when the Bulldogs clinched the NCAA Division I College World Series title.
 Entering the tournament as a fourth seed, they achieved a series of upsets, culminating in a championship victory over Georgia.
 This win was particularly remarkable, as it marked the first time a fourth seed secured the national title.

+The Bulldogs have had only four full-time coaches since 1948: Pete Beiden (1948-1967, 1968-1969), Bob Bennett (1970-2002), Mike Batesole (2003-2022), and Ryan Overland (2023-present).